Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Julian sighed and pulled his shirt up for Nofl to press the scanner to his belly.
 Sure enough, it tickled.

-"Mmm...good news all around.
+"Mmm... good news all around.
 No sign of a hernia or anything.
 Whatever you’re doing to have such a strong core, keep doing it!
-Internal organs are adapting to the Ceuezzir-derivative nicely...your heart seems to have strengthened considerably, goodness me!
+Internal organs are adapting to the Ceuezzir-derivative nicely... your heart seems to have strengthened considerably, goodness me!
 That’s one long-term worry off the list, eh?"

 "I guess I’ve never really worried too much about that."
 Julian shrugged.

 "Unsurprising.
 The life *you* lead you’re far more likely to be shot, stabbed, blown up, or eaten by something…"

-"No no, I mean...I’ve never really felt heart pains, y’know?
+"No no, I mean...
+I’ve never really felt heart pains, y’know?
 Like, I’m always out of breath before I feel anything like that."

 "A good sign!
 Still, given your prodigious mass, it’s good to keep on top of these things…"